We never solve problems, we trade them off. The thought is not depressing. It is liberating because it means we can chose the ones we can deal with.

 I personally don’t buy the ‘things that I can’t control’ automatic mantra.
 Very often the decision of what I can and cannot control is taken very early in the confrontation with the reality.
 I often don’t know if I can or cannot, but what I do know is the trade-off I am willing to make so that the problem looks different, not necessarily smaller, not necessarily solvable, but certainly more manageable.

-Organization life is after all a Big Bazaar of trade offs.
+Organizational life is after all a Big Bazaar of trade offs.
 A 24/7 one.